 - Changed the rules around 30-minute breaks and split breaks when using the sleeper berth.
 For more information see HOS Violations and Breaks.

-Adverse driving conditions will be added in a future version of Hours of Service.Full details of the announcement can be found on the FMCSA website www.fmcsa.dot.gov.
+On December 10, 2020 we released a new version of Hours of Service for WorkPlan (v3.37.1).
+The release contains support for the adverse driving exemption.Full details of the announcement can be found on the FMCSA website www.fmcsa.dot.gov.

 What actions do you need to take?

 The Hours of Service mobile app is upgraded automatically.
 Make sure that your drivers log out of WorkPlan and back in again after September 29.